domainmod/domainmod/README.md

 # Cron Job Installation (Optional)
-Included with Domain Manger is a cron job that will send out an email reminder about Domains and SSL Certificates that are expiring in the next 60 days.
-This feature is completely optional, and it can be triggered at whatever frequency you wish.
+Included with Domain Manger are multiple cron jobs to help keep things running smoothly.
+The cron jobs are completely optional, and they can be triggered at whatever frequency you wish.

+The first cron job will update the conversion rates for all active currencies.

+The file to execute is:

+    /SERVER-PATH-TO-DOMAIN-MANAGER/cron/currencies.php

+The second cron job will send out an email reminder about Domains and SSL Certificates that are coming up for renewal.

-The file to execute with the cron job is:
+The file to execute is:

     /SERVER-PATH-TO-DOMAIN-MANAGER/cron/expirations.php

+If you want to run both of the above cron jobs, simply run this script instead and it will run both of them for you:

+    /SERVER-PATH-TO-DOMAIN-MANAGER/cron/main.php

 # Usage
 After installation just load the URL in a web browser and play around in the UI, it's pretty self explanatory.